yig/GMU-CS425/README.md

 * Your engine should have an entity component system that lets users create entities, attach components to them, and run algorithms over the components.
 * Your graphics manager's draw method should iterate over your ECS entities rather than taking a parameter.
-* Your `demo/helloworld.cpp` should draw sprites using the ECS.
+* Your `demo/helloworld.cpp` should create entities with a `Sprite` component.
+You can re-use the `Sprite` class you made for the previous checkpoint as the component.

 ---